 Something few parents who have kids who have eating disorders realize is that eating disorders feel good!

-Eating disorders may look dangerous, but the person who has an eating disorder finds them to be an effective way to find peace from the emotional turmoil that is always roiling beneath the surface.
+Eating disorders may look dangerous, but the person who has an eating disorder may find it to be an effective way to find peace from the emotional turmoil that is always roiling beneath the surface.
 Eating disorders are the way some people manage live in a world that requires us to repress our emotions.

 The path to healing from an eating disorder